 - Subscapular (posterior) – 6-7 nodes, located along the posterior axillary fold and subscapular blood vessels.
 They receive lymph from the posterior thoracic wall and scapular region.

 - Humeral (lateral) – 4-6 nodes, located in the lateral wall of the axilla, posterior to the axillary vein.
-They receive the majority of lymph drained from the upper limb.
+They receive most of the lymph drained from the upper limb.

 - Central – 3-4 large nodes, located near the base of the axilla (deep to pectoralis minor, close to the 2nd part of the axillary artery).
 They receive lymph via efferent vessels from the pectoral, subscapular and humeral axillary lymph node groups.